cygni/cts2023-turn-cygnicator/docs/README.md

 }

 ```
+**_NOTE:_** The example above is only for show.
+It is not a good practice to have printf in an ISR function.
+Since an interrupt handler needs to be very fast to not mess up the rest of the system.

-The callback function protoype is defined as:
+The callback function prototype is defined as:
 ```C
 typedef void(* gpio_irq_callback_t) (uint gpio, uint32_t event_mask)
 ```